dtw/hw-signposting/README.md

     * [signpost_phone]
     * [signpost_text] (SMS)

+## Installation

+1. Upload the 'hw-signposting' folder to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Do not delete it.

 ## License
 Unless otherwise specified, all the plugin files, scripts and images are licensed under GNU General Public License version 2, see http://www.gnu.org/licenses/gpl-2.0.html.

 ## Dependencies

-Some features require the `scaffold-widget-tweaks` plugin
+Some features require the `scaffold-widget-tweaks` plugin (https://github.com/dtw/scaffold-widgets-tweaks)

 ## Contributors